 NSG Chair 2016 - 2017

-Welcome to the official website of the Nuclear Suppliers Group (NSG).
-We are a group of forty-eight nuclear supplier countries that seeks to contribute to the non-proliferation of nuclear weapons through the implementation of two sets of Guidelines for nuclear exports and nuclear-related exports.
-These Guidelines as well as additional information on the NSG, including the results of all recent Plenary Meetings and an IAEA Information Circular document entitled The Nuclear Suppliers Group: Its Origins, Role and Activities, can be found on the “Documents” page of this website.
+Thank you for your interest in the Nuclear Suppliers Group (NSG) and welcome to the official website.
+The NSG is a group of forty-eight nuclear supplier countries that seeks to contribute to the non-proliferation of nuclear weapons through the implementation of two sets of Guidelines for nuclear exports and nuclear-related exports.
+These Guidelines as well as additional information on the NSG, including the results of all recent Plenary Meetings and an IAEA Information Circular document entitled The Nuclear Suppliers Group: Its Origins, Role and Activities, can be found on the Documents page of this website.

-The NSG also welcomed the growing number of States that have harmonized their national export control systems with the NSG Guidelines and Control Lists and discussed options for enhancing outreach.
-As Chair, I will be considering ways and means of engaging in outreach with a service, and will liaise as appropriate with the International Atomic Energy Agency, interested States and outside bodies to ensure dissemination of the updated Guidelines and Control Lists, facilitate adherence to the same by all nuclear supplier States and improve public awareness about the work and mission of the Group.
+As Chair, I will be liaising as appropriate with the IAEA, interested States and outside bodies to ensure dissemination of the updated Guidelines and Control Lists, facilitate adherence to the same and improve public awareness about the work and mission of the Group.

 Chair of the Nuclear Suppliers Group